- About Dr. William Brooke

 About Dr. William Brooke

-Dr. William Brooke has a driving passion for education – especially as it relates to music – which is the driving force behind the creation of DIVENTI.
+Dr. William Brooke has a driving passion for education, especially as it relates to music.
+This dedication to improvement through education is the driving force behind the creation of DIVENTI.
 As a student, performer and now educator, he appreciates the value derived from an encompassing exposure to the several facets of music.
 He believes, as students of music understand the principles (theory) and influences (history) of musical creation – coupled with specific instrument instruction – the student will develop into a talented performer and appreciator of music.

 THE PEDAGOGY ADVANTAGE